Graduate Assistantship and Fellowship Policies

 - Partial tuition waivers are not given if the student works fewer than the minimum hours (160) required per semester.

 Tuition waivers cover base tuition for NDSU graduate credits only.
-Students are responsible for differential tuition, student fees, and tuition for non-graduate level credits taken or Cooperative Education credits.
+Students are responsible for differential tuition and student fees.
+Waivers do not cover audited courses, undergraduate or professional level courses, or Cooperative Education credits.

 - The tuition waiver may be reduced by other financial awards directed specifically to pay tuition.